Skip to main content

 Summer Considerations

-In extreme heat, regen can also be limited:
+In extreme heat (35°C+), regen can also be limited:

-• Battery cooling systems work harder
+• Battery cooling systems work harder to dissipate heat

-• Regen may reduce to prevent overheating
+• Regen may reduce slightly to prevent the battery from exceeding its thermal limit

 Regen Settings on Your Tesla